Nit2312/Nit2312/README.md

 ## What I Actually Build

-Most AI engineers bolt an LLM onto an existing system and call it done.
+Most AI engineers built an LLM onto an existing system and call it done.
 I design the layer between the business logic and the model — the part that determines whether the system is reliable in production or just impressive in demos.

 At AppMixo I architected an order risk system for a production POS backend where hallucination is not acceptable — financial decisions were at stake.
 The solution: a deterministic facts engine that pre-computes every decision flag before the LLM is invoked.
 The model explains decisions.
 It never makes them.
 That system is live and handling real orders.